fcgreen6/chem-game/README.md

 ## **Learning Experience:**

-- After learning from this assignment, one area that I could improve in my programming is composition.
-For this assignment, I made a variety of specific classes for different parts of the game.
+- After learning from this project, one area that I could improve in my programming is composition.
+For this project, I made a variety of specific classes for different parts of the game.
 Because my classes were tailored to specific parts of the game, they did not always communicate smoothly with each other.
 I want to work on composition so that my code is more flexible across the entire program.